-I had a very useful conversation with a friend who had come through his own cancer experience.
+But a week or so later, I had a very useful conversation with a friend who had come through his own cancer experience.
 He told me to concentrate on three things:

 - Eat well – I’d had virtually no appetite for some time and had lost a lot of weight, but now made a major attempt to eat more nourishing foods.

 - Be positive – although I am positive by nature, I decided to be even more so.